Prompt Rules

 Each detector identifies a specific risk type - such as PII exposure, malicious entities, prompt injection, or toxic content - and applies your configured action when it detects a threat.

 Some detectors use a single rule that applies one action.
-A single rule detector may provide controls like toggles or sliders and accept parameters to adjust the rule behavior.
+A single-rule detector provides controls like toggles or sliders and accepts parameters to adjust the rule behavior.

 Detectors with multiple rules